ap-aryanpandey/FlexiTestPort/README.md

      Issues around accountability, transparency, speediness, and privacy protected reporting of de-identified , aggregated numbers for public health use.

-     And the realization that re-opening of the economy and wide- spread high scale SAFE testing are 2 sides of the same coin.
+     And the realization that re-opening of the economy and wide-spread high scale SAFE testing are 2 sides of the same coin.

  The opportunities to solve these real world problems